 Date: 27 September 2018

-From bling to tin, and a UK decision that deals with fresh evidence in trade mark appeals (Consolidated Developments Ltd v Cooper EWHC 1727).
+This UK decision deals with how fresh evidence is dealt with in trade mark appeals (Consolidated Developments Ltd v Cooper EWHC 1727).

 Cooper appealed to the Appointed Person, seeking to introduce additional evidence of use (without any actual challenge to the reasons for the decision).
 CDL appealed the partial maintenance of the one remaining registration.
 The Appointed Person referred the case to the High Court on the question of the introduction of the evidence.